jackwharrison/ssc-tool/docs/general/page2.md

 # **Pillar 1:** People have a dwelling

+Each pillar is divided into themes and sub-themes.
+Furthermore, each theme is divided into categories, reflecting the level of severity within.

 ## Pillar 1 Themes

 #### **Physical Safety:** Level of safety, and security provided by the shelter (defects, issues, damage, location / environment)